 Guaranteed Mastercard by CapitalOne

 Although this is only an honourable mention, some may find this the best option in their case.
 For example, if you’re someone who knows you have the money to pay off your balance in full each month, this might be the card for you.
 Although it has a higher interest rate, the annual fee is lower.
-This means if you’re paying your card off in full each month, you pay less over a year compared to a card with a higher annual fee but lower interest rates.
+So if you’re paying your card off in full each month, you pay less over a year than a card with a higher annual fee but lower interest rates.

 Other Bad Credit Credit Card Options